sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 **Karmakar, S.**, Mukherjee, A.: Provable Training of a ReLU Gate with Iterative Non-Gradient Methods [Paper](https://arxiv.org/abs/2005.04211).
 Revision requested from Neural Networks.

 ### <a name="articles"></a>Submitted articles
-**Karmakar, S.**, Mukherjee, A., Muthukumar, R.: Guarantees on Learning Depth-2 Neural Networks Under a Data Poisoning Attack.
-[Paper](https://sayarkarmakar.github.io/publications/guaranteesfullpaper.pdf) Supplementary [Supp](https://sayarkarmakar.github.io/publications/guaranteespapersupp.pdf)
+**Karmakar, S.**, Mukherjee, A., Muthukumar, R.: Guarantees on Learning Depth-2 Neural Networks Under a Data Poisoning Attack [Paper](https://sayarkarmakar.github.io/publications/guaranteesfullpaper.pdf) Supplementary [Supp](https://sayarkarmakar.github.io/publications/guaranteespapersupp.pdf)

 **Karmakar, S.**, Mukherjee, A.: An Empirical Study of the Occurrence of Heavy-Tails in Training a ReLU Gate